KellzCodes/Java-Practice/Foundations/3. Classes and Objects/README.md

 ![alt text](https://github.com/keldavis/Java-Practice/blob/master/Foundations/3.%20Classes%20and%20Objects/methods-conceptual.gif)

 What if it took 20 lines of code to make a sandwich?
 Our program would become very long very quickly if we were making multiple sandwiches.
 Methods are powerful because they allow us to create blocks of code that are repeatable and modular.

+Example code can be found in the [Introduction to Methods](https://github.com/keldavis/Java-Practice/tree/master/Foundations/3.%20Classes%20and%20Objects/Introduction%20to%20Methods) folder

 ### Defining Methods